openedx/credentials/docs/sharing/verifiable_credentials/configuration.rst

 Learner Record micro-frontend
 -----------------------------

-The most of configuration is related to the Credentials IDA (`verifiable_credentials` app), but there are few UI-related settings.
+Most configuration is related to the Credentials IDA (``verifiable_credentials`` app), but there are a few UI-related settings.

 ``ENABLE_VERIFIABLE_CREDENTIALS`` (boolean) - enables feature appearance (extra routes)

-``SUPPORT_URL_VERIFIABLE_CREDENTIALS`` (URL string) - footer support link
+``SUPPORT_URL_VERIFIABLE_CREDENTIALS`` (URL string) - footer support link.
+Note: this setting belongs to the Learner Record MFE (frontend-app-learner-record), not the Credentials IDA.

+The feature introduces its own set of default settings which are namespaced in the VERIFIABLE_CREDENTIALS setting, like this:

 Verifiable Credentials application
 ----------------------------------

 ``ENABLE_VERIFIABLE_CREDENTIALS`` (boolean) - main feature flag

-The feature introduces its own set of default settings which are namespaced in the VERIFIABLE_CREDENTIALS setting, like this:

 .. code-block:: python